Mexican Federal Highway 1D

-Baja California Norte
+Baja California

 Fed.
 1D starts in Baja California and is 98.17 km long.
 Between Avenida Mar Báltico (Baltic Sea Avenue) and the northern terminus, it is locally known as Segunda Benito Juárez.
 The rest of Fed.
 1D is locally known as tolled Autopista Escenica Tijuana-Ensenada (Tijuana-Ensenada scenic highway).
 Fed.
 1D is a high-speed alternative to the neighboring Fed.
 1, as it is four lanes wide.
 Due to its proximity to the Pacific Ocean, it is more scenic than Fed.
 1 between Tijuana and Ensenada.

-There are three toll plazas along the highway that each collect 40 pesos per automobile.
+There are three toll plazas along the highway that each collect 44 pesos per automobile.
 The first or northernmost toll plaza is located at km 5, within the city of Tijuana.
 The second toll plaza is located in Rosarito Beach, and the third and final toll plaza is located just a few kilometers north of Ensenada.

 On December 19, 2013, several small earthquakes occurred within the region, causing a 300 m section of Fed.
 1D to collapse, falling over 100 m into the ocean below at km 93.
 On December 28, 2013, two cement trucks were driving along this stretch when the highway collapsed with no one hurt.
 The road remain closed to all traffic in both directions for nearly a year while the highway was repaired.
 Traffic was re-routed along Fed.
 1 (inland) during the Fed.
 1D closure.
 The highway reopened to all traffic on December 16, 2014.